 Zero Carbon World’s ZeroNet network specialises in providing EV charge points for hospitality locations, such as hotels, restaurants, pubs, and B&Bs.
 All are pay-as-you-go units – though many are free – and there is no RFID card or app needed to access the point.

-Covering 16 London Boroughs, Source London has more than 500 charging points under its care.
-New points require a subscription to use, and have a pay-per-use cost, while old units can be used for free – both accessed using an RFID card.
+Source London runs a network of slow and fast charging devices.
+New points require a subscription to use and have a pay-per-use cost, or can be used on a pay-as-you-go basis – old units can be used for free – both accessed using an RFID card.

 EV Charging at Home

 Having a charge point at home is generally essential for EV owners.
-The Zap-Map guide provides info on suppliers and government grants as well as an overview of the latest offers and prices.
+Zap-Map’s Charging at home guide provides information on government grants, as well as suppliers and charging units available.

 EV Charging at Work

-Whether you are an EV fleet owner or an employee charging at work has many benefits.
-The Zap-Map guide provides businesses and employees details on the key suppliers, grants and offers available.
+Whether you are an EV fleet owner or an employee, charging at work has many benefits.
+Zap-Map’s Charging at work guide provides businesses and employees details on the key suppliers and grants available.